 7) Get a cash offer.
 We buy houses all over the Portland area, and we do all the work so you don’t have to deal with any of this stuff.

 Don’t Want To Do The Things Above Yourself?
-But Still Want To Sell Your Portland OR House Fast?
+But Still Want To Sell Your Portland AZ House Fast?

 While everyone wants to get as much as they possibly can from their house sale… not everyone can do the things or wants to do the things required to sell it at full retail value to an end buyer.

 Doing the repairs, cleaning the property up, upgrading the property, marketing the property… those all take money and can take lots of time.

 If you have the funds to do these things...
 AND you can wait the 3-9 months it takes to sell houses in this market… then you’ll be better off financially to do those things then list it on the MLS (the main property listing service that real estate agents use).